 CONCACAF Gold Cup 2025 Betting Offers

-The 2023 the biennial Confederation of North, Central American and Caribbean Association Football (CONCACAF) Gold Cup will keep the expanded 16 team format from 2019 and 2021.
+The 2025 biennial Confederation of North, Central American and Caribbean Association Football (CONCACAF) Gold Cup will keep the expanded 16 team format from previous tournaments.
 It will again be hosted mainly in the USA, although co-hosts have been invited, such was the case in 2019 when Costa Rica and Jamaica helped out and 2023 when Canada shared duties.
 The US has hosted, or co-hosted, every event since its changed from the CONCACAF Championship in 1991.
-The final will take place on 16th July 2023.
+The final will take place in July 2025.

 In terms of football quality the event doesn’t quite match its South American twin, but nevertheless coming at a quiet time for football it is one of the only decent summer footy events to bet on.
 It also attracts interest from bookies with competitive odds and offers (which you can find below).
 Details about the tournament format and history can be found further down.